featured image

 Work contracted out as part of a commercial contract

-The new “contracted” rules have clarified who can claim for R&D costs where R&D is contracted out.
+The new “contracted” rules clarify who can claim for R&D costs where R&D is contracted out.

-Before this recent change, the difficulty claimants had in establishing which party had the valid claim has led to several claims being taken to a tax tribunal to challenge HMRC’s interpretation, with decisions yet to be published (as at April 2024).
+Before this recent change, claimants struggled to establish which party had the valid claim.
+This led to several claims being taken to a tax tribunal to challenge HMRC’s interpretation, which subsequently found in the taxpayer/claimants' favour.

-However, when followed strictly, the HMRC stance is as follows:
+Before the Tribunal decisions and when followed strictly, the HMRC stance was as follows:

-• HMRC states that any activities carried out in order to fulfil the terms of a contract are considered to have been contracted to the company.
+• HMRC states that any activities carried out to fulfil the terms of a contract are considered to have been contracted to the company.

 • However, where the company carries out relevant R&D after the contract has been fulfilled, those post-contract activities will not have been contracted to the company.